Mathematics: Website Precedence Network

 12. Copy template pages throughout site; adjust headers – Before text and images can be added there must be somewhere to place them.
 The perfected template needs to be copied in directories laid out by the tree diagram.
 This process can be quite tedious, so it would be practical to have two people on this task.

 13. Add text and images to pages – This is the content of the pages.
 Formatting of text and images will follow colours and fonts laid out in the initial stages of the site design process.
-In passing, it is worth mentioning this text has been copied from Nahoo at nahoo.net.
+Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
 From past experience this event takes a long time to complete, as all material needs to be appropriate for the page.
 It would save much time if two people work together, due to the scale of this event.

 14. Set up email accounts for clients – Email allows for correspondence between the clients and their customers (if it is a business site).
 The time of this event may vary due to the efficiency of the domain host, normally it takes about an hour.
 Fortunately the accounts do not have to be fully set up during the site building process, but there has to be confirmation of their existence.